Running Interactive Scripts

 }

-Try it out: write a long comment and you should see the page warning you that the comment is too long.
+Try it out: write a long comment and you should see the page warning you when it grows too long.
 By the way, we might want to make it stand out more, so let’s go ahead and add another URL to our web server, /comment.css, with the contents:

 strong { font-weight: bold; color: red; }